I was always quite sure 2 things will never happen: working 100% remote and starting remotely as a Junior Software Engineer at Microsoft.

-Ideally manager should introduce you to the team as soon as you start your role or shortly before you join (check picture on the top of this article, this is how we welcome Engineers joining Prague office).
+Ideally manager should introduce you to the team as soon as you start your role or shortly before you join.
 Of course those are not the only ways;)

 What I did was scheduling 1:1 with every team member.
 Those were short 30 minutes calls where we could get to know each other better.

 Topics can vary: sometimes we were talking about our background and how we got into tech (e.g. I found out that I’m not the only one who don’t have CS degree), sometimes it was related to relocation process (as I’ll be moving to Prague soon), good areas to live in Prague or tips&tricks for a junior software engineer.

 I know this may sound like something very obvious, but believe me, it can help a lot not only you but also your colleagues.

 3. Stay connected

 When everyone are working remotely it’s important to stay in touch with your team.